SmartFinn/eve-ng-integration/README.md

   xdg-mime default unetlab-x-integration.desktop x-scheme-handler/docker
   ```

-4. **Does not work in Google Chrome but works in another browser.**
+4. #### Does not work in Google Chrome but works in another browser

   Quit Chrome and reset protocol handler with the command: